Deleclipse/deleclipse.github.io/README.md

 Note disclaimer "Important: Any miners, extractors, or pumps already built on changed nodes will no longer match the new resource type and will need to be manually reconfigured in-game.
 Fluid pipeline networks connected to changed well nodes may also carry the wrong resource until flushed."

+Click "Export anyway" after reviewing the changes and disclaimer.

-This will create an UploadedFileName_Edited.sav file in you default download location.
+This will download an UploadedFileName_Edited.sav file in you default download location.

 Copy and paste this _Edited.sav file into you Save Games Location (see above).